RENCI/fuse-dashboard-immcellfie/README.md

 # fuse-dashboard-immcellfie
-Dashboard for FUSE ImmCellFIE project.
+Dashboard for FUSE ImmCellFie project.

-Visit the main repo for FUSE ImmCellFIE [here](https://github.com/RENCI/fuse-immcellfie).
+Visit the main repo for FUSE ImmCellFie [here](https://github.com/RENCI/fuse-immcellfie).

 Look at .env.sample for an example of how to set the environmental variables.